Lwt introduction/tutorial Part 2 of 2

 Lwt.on_success: 'a t -> ('a -> unit) -> unit

-on_success p h
+on_success p h calls h when p is

-is already fulfilled, it calls
+fulfilled.
+If p is already fulfilled, it calls

-immediately.
-Nothing happens if p
+h immediately.
+Nothing happens if p is already

 rejected, is eventually rejected, or is never resolved.